learnbyexample/learn_perl_oneliners/perl_oneliners.md

 cake
 banana

-$ # print lines only if last field is a negative number
+$ # print lines only if the last field is a negative number
 $ # same as: awk '$NF<0' table.txt
 $ perl -lane 'print if $F[-1] < 0' table.txt
 blue cake mug shirt -7